- Are you a collector of antique & vintage perfumes or want to get started?

 If your bottle is empty, be sure to wrap the stopper separate from the bottle to avoid breakage.
 Make sure your box has enough room to accommodate the bottle and it's packaging material.
 Also, make sure there is enough packaging material inside so that your bottle is not moving around inside the box during shipping as this can surely cause damage to the glass.

-Please do not use newspaper as it is not a good cushion for the glass.
+Please do not use newspaper only as it is not a good cushion for the glass.
 I have received some broken bottles in the mail because the seller used flimsy newspaper.
 Use bubble wrap, packing peanuts, and brown paper made specifically for packing and shipping.
 Some buyers want their perfumes double boxed.

-Always insure the package and get delivery confirmation.
+Always insure the package and get tracking.
 If the bottle is over $100 you might want to get signature confirmation.
 You never know what will happen when the box leaves your hands at the post office--because YOU are responsible for getting the item in as described condition to the buyer, not the post office--so get insurance, it's cheap enough for some piece of mind.
 I insure bottles no matter what the price.

 Packing & Shipping Opened Bottles of Perfume:

 If the previously opened perfume bottle still has juice in it, and a loose stopper that you cannot tightly close (in the case of a ground glass or cork stopper), I usually decant the perfume into a separate small glass vial (either with an attached medicine dropper in the screw cap or a pipette) to ship inside the box, so that the perfume won't soil the label or box.
 I always put these items in a plastic bag to prevent any leakage.
+You can get these cheaply on Amazon or etsy.

 I then will wipe off the mouth of the perfume bottle and stopper plug - place the stopper into the bottle and put some black electrical tape over the stopper to keep it in place.
 Do not get any tape on the label or gilding.
 If a label may get in the way of the tape, I usually get a piece of paper big enough to cover the label, then I can put the piece of tape over that paper so that it does not touch the label.